-Before joining Baldwins (now AJ Park), Ben spent four years specialising in trade marks in the United Kingdom at Barker Brettell and A.A.
+Before joining Baldwins (now AJ Park), Ben spent four years specialising in trade marks in the United Kingdom and European Union at Barker Brettell and A.A.
 Thornton & Co.
 He acted for clients in the sporting, fashion, academic and engineering sectors.

 Velettà \ The beauty of being in business

 Wellington woman Sarah Bacon traded her career as an entertainment lawyer to pursue a lifelong passion—creating her own luxury brand of natural skincare.The beauty of being in business

 Article \ 6 Apr 2023

 Korean and Japanese Trade Marks Offices now allow letters of…

 The Korean and Japanese Trade Marks Offices have recently decided to amend their legislation to allow letters of consent from existing trade mark owners to add more flexibility in the registration of trade marks.
 This decision can potentially streamline the trade mark registration process where a trade mark application may have similarities to an existing trade mark.

 Article \ 17 Nov 2022